saleor/saleor-docs/docs/dashboard/orders.md

 In the example below, the t-shirt and hoodie are being sent in full, only two from four pairs of plimsolls are being sent, and the juice is not being sent.

-Once you click [[Confirm]], the t-shirt and hoodie will move to the Fulfilled cardd, as will two pairs of shoes.
+Once you click [[Confirm]], the t-shirt and hoodie will move to the Fulfilled card, as will two pairs of shoes.
 The other shoes and the juice will remain Unfulfilled.

 If you have a tracking number for the package, add it in the field below the products.